 Q: Which jurisdictions does your ICA Toolkit cover?

 A: The template agreements can be used and adapted for all jurisdictions.
 They include ‘governing law’ clauses which related to English law (because in general, English law is non-prescriptive, and ‘what-you-see-is-what-you-get’.
 But the templates can easily be adapted for other applicable laws if preferred.

 Q: What’s the difference between your ICA Toolkit and your document automation platform for ICAs?

 A: The toolkit consists of template documents in Microsoft Word format.
 They give you a solid starting point, so that you can then tailor the agreements for your group yourself.
 Our document automation platform consists of a series of online questionnaires for specific transaction types, which enables you to tailor the agreements much faster, and does not require any legal knowledge.
-We call it our ‘fast track’ ICA drafting service, and you can find the details here.
+We call it our ‘document automation’ ICA drafting service, and you can find the details here.